Page Table of Contents

 Step 2.
 Find and click the "File" option > "Library" > "Import playlists".

 Step 3.
 Navigate to the playlists file on your computer and then move them to your iTunes.

 Not only are iTunes playlists so significant that we will try every method to recover them, but also the music on the iPhone is equally important and deserve good protection to avoid the inconvenience caused by data loss.
 Then, how to easily and quickly transfer music from iPhone to computer?
 Use the easiest and free iPhone data transfer tool – EaseUS MobiMover Pro - to transfer all the iPhone music to the computer in a few seconds with a single click.
 Let's get started.

 (Check the blog on how to transfer photos from iPhone to PC if you need to move photos to the computer.)

 Step 1.
 Connect your iPhone to the computer and run EaseUS MobiMover.
 "Allow" it to access your iPhone data and "Trust" this computer.
 Then, click "Audio" and "Music" to proceed.

 Step 2.
 Click "Music" to choose desired music files and click "Settings" at the right top corner to navigate a safe location on your PC for saving the files.

 Step 3.
 Click "Transfer to PC" to start the transferring.

-With EaseUS MobiMover Free, many other iPhone files can be recovered with the transfer function, like recovering deleted photos, messages, and notes from iPhone with simple steps.
+With EaseUS MobiMover Free, many other iPhone files can be recovered with the transfer function.
+That means you can also transfer everything from iPhone to iPhone without iCloud like recovering deleted photos, messages, and notes from iPhone with simple steps.